tago-io/tago-sdk-js/analysis.rst

 ********
 Analysis
 ********
-It's possible to run analysis scripts on your computer, or inside Tago server.
+It's possible to run analysis scripts on your computer, or inside TagoIO server.
 In the follow pages, you will be instructed on how to setup an analysis on your computer, use our services, and manage any data from Tago.

 If you want to get instructions about how to upload your script or how to use third-party packages inside our server, take a look at `admin analysis documentation <https://tago.elevio.help/en/articles/29>`_

 Setting Up Analysis
 *******************
-Through analysis, it is possible to insert any calculation and manage your data from Tago in any way you want.
+Through analysis, it is possible to insert any calculation and manage your data from TagoIO in any way you want.
 We provide some services, such as SMS and email, but you are free to use any third party packages that you need.

 To setup an analysis, you first need a analysis token.
 That can be retrieved from the `admin analysis section. <https://tago.elevio.help/en/articles/120>`_.